Multipurpose Electric Kettle: Complete Guide for Indian Homes (2026)

 Bachelors and Working Professionals

 If you live alone in a rented flat, you may not want a full LPG setup.
-This cooker handles breakfast (boiled eggs, oats), lunch (rice, dal), and dinner (soup, pasta) without taking up counter space.
+This cooker handles breakfast like boiled eggs and oats.
+It also makes lunch like rice and dal.
+For dinner, it cooks soup and pasta.
+It does not take up counter space.
 It replaces six separate gadgets.

 Small Nuclear Families (2-3 People)